Feynman symmetries of the Martin and $c_2$ invariants of regular graphs: Permanent

 whose rows are indexed by the vertices $v\neq 0,\infty$ and whose columns are indexed by the edges $e$ of $G$ that are not attached to $\infty$.
 Stacking $k$ copies of $A$ produces a $kn\times kn$ square matrix, denoted $A^{[k]}$.
 Its permanent defines an integer

 This number $\Perm(G)$ depends on the choice of $0$, $\infty$, and the orientation of the edges used to write down $A$.
 However, it was shown in \cite{CrumpDeVosYeats:Permanent} that the residue

 depends on all these choices only up to a sign.
 Equivalently, the residue of $\Perm(G)^2$ is a well-defined invariant of the graph $G$.
-This invariant respects the known identities of Feynman periods \cite{CrumpDeVosYeats:Permanent}, see also \cref{rem perm symmetries}.
+This invariant respects the known identities of Feynman periods \cite{CrumpDeVosYeats:Permanent}.
 Moreover, the sequence $\Perm(G^{[r]})^2 \mod (kr+1)$ of permanents of all duplicated graphs is a very strong invariant of $G$ in that it distinguishes almost all Feynman periods \cite{Crump:PhD,Crump:ExtendedPermanent}.

 In this section, we show that the permanent is determined by the Martin invariant.
 Note that the repetition of rows makes $\Perm(G)$ a multiple of $(k!)^n$.
-It is therefore congruent to zero, unless the modulus $k+1$ is prime \cite[Proposition~13]{CrumpDeVosYeats:Permanent}. \begin{theorem} For every $2k$-regular graph $G$ with $n\geq 3$ vertices such that $p=k+1\geq 3$ is prime, we have
+It is therefore congruent to zero modulo $k+1$ unless $k+1$ is prime \cite[Proposition~13]{CrumpDeVosYeats:Permanent}. \begin{theorem} For every $2k$-regular graph $G$ with $n\geq 3$ vertices such that $p=k+1\geq 3$ is prime, we have

 \end{theorem}

 Note that each term of the sequence $\Perm(G^{[r]})^2 \mod (kr+1)$ for which $kr+1$ is prime immediately also falls under this theorem and so is determined by the Martin invariant on the $G^{[r]}$.